 Over the past year, bleisure—the trend of mixing business and pleasure—has exploded on the travel scene.
 And the face of the American business traveler has changed to reflect this.
 “When you look at the front of a plane, it’s no longer a sea of suits,” says Hsu, pointing out that women business travelers are a force to be reckoned with.
 On National Business Traveler Day, April 24, industry leaders like Hsu are celebrating these changes, as well as the vital economic role of the business traveler.

-Co-founder of Journy, a concierge travel planning service, and creator of Word of Mouth, a newsletter dedicated to fine dining around the globe, Hsu embodies the sharp and savvy millennial girl boss who “doesn’t fit into a box.”
+Co-founder of Journy, a concierge travel planning service, and creator of Word of Mouth, a food media company and global hospitality consultancy, Hsu embodies the sharp and savvy millennial girl boss who “doesn’t fit into a box.”
 Her road to success was paved by realizing her strengths—as a “storyteller and connector,”—and parlaying them into experiential lifestyle services that cater to the young, globetrotting, female professional.

-Travel, which Hsu says helps you “be a better version of yourself,” took the place an MBA for this former Meryl Lunch investment banker.
+Travel, which Hsu says helps you “be a better version of yourself,” took the place an MBA for this former Merrill Lunch investment banker.
 Hsu decided to leave the corporate world for consulting gigs.
-(Her advice: “Take that money you were going to spend on business school, and travel the world.
+(Her advice if she were to do it all over again: “Take that money you were going to spend on business school, and travel the world.
 Then intern for an Instagram star who can show you the ropes.”)

 Within years, Hsu had formed two fully funded and profitable businesses with edgy, accessible, and influential social media that are reimagining the face of the millennial business traveler.
 For one: she’s female, which, according to a report on the female business traveler by Skift, puts her in a demographic that accounts for 85 percent of all purchasing decisions and 60 percent of wealth in the U.S.